Paul-A-V/videos4free/README.txt

 Highly probable changes that will be finished until exam:
 Changing all queries to prepared statements on pages with input. - done

-Possible changes that might be finished until exam:
-Bookmark list, with cookies for guest that dont have accounts.

 Generaly what each file has:
 index.php - shows 3 by 3 videos from table and contain links to all other pages except admin
           - has a functional mobile menu